bzigterman/bzigterman.github.io/projects/weather.md

 - 32°
 - Partly Cloudy
 - 73% humidity
-- 15 mph wind
+- 16 mph wind
-- 73% cloud cover
+- 75% cloud cover
 - 10 AQI 🟩
-- 0.09 inches of rain and 0.03 inches of snow in the past 24 hours
+- 0.04 inches of rain in the past 24 hours
 - 0.22 inches of snow and 0.04 inches of rain expected in the next 48 hours